Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 I've used lots of different cleaning products for painting, but the one I use a lot is the Dirtex powder cleaner in the red and white box—not the multi-purpose spray can version, which is a different product.
 The powder version works great for cleaning woodwork you're painting.
 Dirtex doesn't leave heavy residue behind like TSP does.
 You should still rinse the surface with clean water.

 I'm not a fan of using chemical de-glosser as a substitute for sanding, and to be honest, I haven't found a product that dulls the surface as good as my electric sander.
 Nobody likes sanding, but sandpaper creates microscopic crevices in the surface of the wood that primer latches onto for a stronger bond.

 Sand your mantel after cleaning, using 220-grit, or 180-grit sandpaper, with a random orbital sander for the top.
 The sander I use is the Makita random orbit sander.
 If you have other painting projects in the house, this sander is very useful for sanding cabinets, doors, and shelving too.
 I like using 220-grit sandpaper because it's less likely to scratch or damage the wood.
 You can use the same grit between coats of primer.

-Gaps in between adjoined pieces, or where the mantel meets the wall, should be caulked with a good paintable caulk.
+Gaps in between adjoined pieces and where the mantel meets the wall should be caulked with a flexible and paintable caulk.
 White acrylic caulk is best.
 Spend a couple extra dollars and buy good caulk so it lasts longer.
 Make sure the caulk is totally dry before priming.

 After you've sanded and prepped the surface, there will be dust everywhere.
 Wipe everything down with a tack cloth, or use forced air from a compressor to blow it off the surface.